 Mallory Underwood first got started in online business when she came across Horkey Handbook’s 30 Days or Less to Virtual Assistant Success.
-Less than a year later, she had quit her 9-5 job to focus on virtual assisting.
-She soon after onboarded her first two team members, and started the More You Agency.
-She later went on to co-create the Virtual Assistant Agency course with Gina Horkey to show others how they can start their own agency!
+Less than a year later, she quit her 9-5 job to focus on virtual assisting.
+She onboarded her first two team members pretty quickly and started the More You Agency.

 In this expert interview, Mallory shares with us some tips about how to start a virtual assistant agency, how to find reliable team members, and how to make the transition from a solo act to a team operation.